Apply to this Program

 - Students register for courses upon arrival in Leuven.
 Therefore, it is very important that students have enough course options (12-14) to counter any potential registration problems.

-- Students must register for a 1-credit European Culture and Civilization course each semester while abroad.
+- Students studying abroad for the year must take a 1-credit European Culture and Civilization course each semester.
+Spring students take 1-1 credit European Culture and Civilization.

 - You will be in the classroom with other Belgium and international students.